Update 2 January 2018: the guideline has been withdrawn because of MiFID II has come into force.

 The selection and considerations of investment firms as regards active and passive investment form part of a wider invest process.
 A broader perspective concerning the selection and considerations during this investment process is provided in the 'Guideline recommendations for careful investment advice and portfolio management', which will be published in November 2011.

 The 'Guideline active and passive investment in the interest of the client' is based in part on a study of scientific literature concerning active and passive investment.
-The literature study and the guideline can be downloaded next to this text.

 The AFM is committed to promoting fair and transparent financial markets.